Sunset cup-corals (Credit Paul Naylor)

-This site has been designated to protect the spiny lobster found here.
+This site was designated as a Marine Conservation Zones in 2013 to protect the spiny lobster found here.
 This designation will support the protection provided for other habtiats and species by Lundy's designation as a Special Area of Conservation.

 Lundy Island sits in the Bristol Channel at a place where cold currents from the north meet warmer ones from the south.
 This creates the ideal conditions for marine life.
 In 1986 Lundy became a Marine Nature Reserve.
 Protected since its designation, the recovery of marine life in the years since has been spectacular.